phprivoxy/core/README.md

 }

 $handler = new HelloWorld();
-new PHPrivoxy($handler); // By default, it listen all connections on 8080 port.
+new Server($handler); // By default, it listen all connections on 8080 port.
 ```

 This sample you also may find at "tests" directory.